The application for May 2017 will be open after August 1, 2016. Please check back then for the application link and complete instructions.

-Please use the NursingCAS instruction checklist (PDF).
 You can only apply for one program and one entry term.
 If you submit an application for more than one program or more than one entry term, only the first one will be processed by Jefferson.
-NursingCAS will not issue a refund of the application fee(s) for unprocessed applications.
+TJAPP will not issue a refund of the application fee(s) for unprocessed applications.

-Submit official transcripts from all postsecondary institutions attended to NursingCAS.
+Submit official transcripts from all postsecondary institutions attended as instructed in TJAPP.

-Transcripts originating from academic institutions outside of the U.S. must be translated and a course-by-course evaluation performed by World Education Service or a comparable credential evaluation service.
+Transcripts originating from academic institutions outside of the U.S. must be translated and a course-by-course evaluation performed by World Education Service, Educational Credential Evaluators, or a comparable credential evaluation service.

-Submit a personal statement/essay describing your motivation or desire to become a nurse to NursingCAS via the "Questions" section.
+Submit a personal statement/essay describing your motivation or desire to become a nurse to TJAPP.

-Submit two recommendations to NursingCAS.
+Submit two recommendations to TJAPP.
 Request recommendations from professors, managers/supervisors, volunteer coordinators, etc. Recommendations from colleagues, classmates and/or family members will not be accepted.